 Any request for employment, promotions, lateral transfers, demotions, or other transactions that alter in any way the number of positions by job titles for any Division and its Departments will be checked by the Human Resources Compensation Division against the authorized complement prior to approval or denial of the request by the Chief Human Resources Officer or designee.
-When an appointing authority desires to adjust the personnel complement of the Department or its departments or changes in job titles and/or grades, the requesting appointing authority must submit to the Chief Human Resources Officer or designee a Position Action Request Form showing in the section of the form titled "Adjustment to Complement" changes requested.
+When an appointing authority desires to adjust the personnel complement of the Department or its departments or changes in job titles and/or grades, the requesting appointing authority must submit to the Chief Human Resources Officer or designee a Change Request Form.
 Such requests must include written justification from the requesting appointing authority or designee for the complement change.
 The request of an appointing authority to adjust the Department complement may be subject to a job evaluation which will be determined by the Chief Human Resources Officer or designee.